containers/podman/docs/source/markdown/podman-systemd.unit.5.md

 ### `ContainersConfModule=`

 Load the specified containers.conf(5) module.
 Equivalent to the Podman `--module` option.

 This key can be listed multiple times.

+### `GIDMap=`

+Create the pod in a new user namespace using the supplied GID mapping.
+Equivalent to the Podman `--gidmap` option.

+This key can be listed multiple times.